wix/Detox/docs/APIRef.DetoxCLI.md

 ## Configuration Options

 Every flag can be passed in different ways, this section will show how `detox test --record-videos failing` can be expressed differently.
 Please note that you can use any combination of the usages below.
+Please note the order of precedence:

+1. Command line args
+2. Environment variables
+3. Config file / package.json field
+4. Configured defaults

 ### Environment Varables